OUR MISSION

 FORMING WILD ARIZONA

-Wild Arizona is the newly launched merger of Arizona Wilderness Coalition with the Grand Canyon Wildlands Council.
-We are blending two long-standing conservation organizations with strong roots in Arizona’s rich conservation history, the wilderness movement, the Colorado River community, deep ecology/rewilding, outdoor adventure, field-based ecological research, hands-on habitat restoration, and working for and with Indigenous partners.
+Wild Arizona is Arizona Wilderness Coalition joining forces with the Grand Canyon Wildlands Council.
+In 2019, we blend two long-standing conservation organizations with strong roots in Arizona’s rich conservation history, the wilderness movement, the Colorado River and Grand Canyon, deep ecology, outdoor adventure, field-based research, hands-on habitat restoration, and working for and with community partners including Tribes.

 OUR HISTORY